2025 French Open

-The 2025 French Open was a major tennis tournament that was played on outdoor clay courts and held at the Stade Roland Garros in Paris, France, from 25 May to 8 June 2025, comprising singles, doubles, mixed doubles play, junior and wheelchair tournaments.
+The 2025 French Open was a Grand Slam tennis tournament that was played on outdoor clay courts and held at the Stade Roland Garros in Paris, France, from 25 May to 8 June 2025, comprising singles, doubles, mixed doubles play, junior and wheelchair tournaments.

 Carlos Alcaraz defended his title in men's singles by defeating world No. 1 Jannik Sinner in the final, which lasted five hours and twenty nine minutes, the longest final in the tournament's history.
 It was his second French Open title and fifth major.
 Coco Gauff defeated the world No. 1 Aryna Sabalenka in the women's singles to win her first French Open and second major title.
 Iga Świątek was the three-time defending champion but lost to Sabalenka in the semifinals.

 It was the 124th edition of the French Open and the second major tournament of 2025.
 The main singles draws included 16 qualifiers for men and 16 for women out of 128 players in each draw.

 Tournament

-Court Philippe Chatrier in 2023, where the finals of the French Open take place.

 The 2025 French Open was the 124th edition of the French Open and was held at the Stade Roland Garros in Paris.

 It was the first major since the 2013 US Open in which the world's top two players contested the final of both the women's and men's singles events, and the first at the French Open since 1984.